 For Full-On Winter Adventure: Windham Mountain

 Drive time: 2 hours 45 minutes

-The Children’s Learning Center makes this one of the most kid-friendly slopes around for 2 to 12 year olds.
-Starting at 4 years old kids can get a private lesson or learn the ropes at ski school.
-If your 2 to 7 year old isn’t up for skiing, she can enjoy indoor playtime, activities and lunch while you hit the slopes.
-Beyond skiing, the Windham Mountain adventure park offers ice skating, cross-country skiing, snowshoeing, tubing and more.
-Kids over age 6 can even feel the speed with a quick snowmobile ride.
-Windham is a nice alternative, and sometimes less busy, option to nearby Hunter Mountain.
-We aren’t going to lie – weekends are still packed, so we recommend getting there early.
+The Children’s Learning Center makes this one of the most kid-friendly slopes around for three to 12 year olds.
+Starting at three years old, kids can get a private lesson or learn the ropes at ski school.
+If your 2 to 6-year-old isn’t up for skiing, she can enjoy indoor playtime, activities and lunch while you hit the slopes.
+Beyond skiing, the Windham Mountain Adventure Park offers ice skating, cross-country skiing, snowshoeing, tubing and more.
+Kids over age six can even feel the speed with a quick snowmobile ride.
+Windham is a nice alternative, and sometimes less busy option, to nearby Hunter Mountain.
+We aren’t going to lie—weekends are still packed, so we recommend getting there early.
 And since this is one of the few ski areas that offers weekday lessons, if you can sneak away for a midweek escape, you’ll be rewarded with short lift lines and smaller classes.

 Drive time: 50 minutes

 Located just 20 miles north of the George Washington Bridge in Mahwah, New Jersey, you won’t find another ski area closer to the city.
 If you’re interested in skiing yourself, it probably won’t do much to pique your interest, but it’s an easy day trip and a good spot for kids to learn.
-Beginner snowboarders can also build skills at the mountain’s terrain park.
-Private ski and snowboard lessons are available for kids as young as 3 years old and group lessons are offered for kids ages 4 and older.
-If they still have energy to burn apres ski, you can also go tubing.
-There’s a variety of runs and a lift to get you and the tube back to the top.
+Beginner snowboarders can also build skills here.
+Private ski and snowboard lessons are available for kids of all ages, and group lessons are offered for kids ages 4 and older.
+If they still have energy to burn apres ski, you can also go tubing at Campgaw.

 Ski Big Bear